gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/client.rst

 Layer flags
 -----------

 Besides the UI configuration, each map layer can have a set of boolean options, telling the GBD WebSuite Client how to display this layer.
-See :ref:`server_admin_en_configref_gws_gis_layer_ClientOptions` for details.